 About Simple Extraction

 There are many options to repair a damaged tooth, including a filling, crown, root canal, and more, that can be performed by a general dentist.
 However, if these do not work or are not performed in time, the tooth may need to be extracted.
 By removing the tooth, the problem can be kept from spreading to other teeth so the patient's oral health can be restored.
-Dr. Prashant Reddy, a board-certified oral and maxillofacial surgeon (OMS) in North Texas, performs simple tooth extractions to remove teeth that are decayed, broken, or infected.
-Dr. Reddy can help patients replace the extracted tooth with a dental implant or work with an orthodontist to adjust the position of the other teeth.
+Dr. Prashant Reddy and Dr. William Phillips, board-certified oral and maxillofacial surgeons (OMS) in North Texas, perform simple tooth extractions to remove teeth that are decayed, broken, or infected.
+They can help patients replace the extracted tooth with a dental implant or work with an orthodontist to adjust the position of the other teeth.
 Schedule a consultation to learn more about simple tooth extraction at Garland Oral Surgery to prevent larger dental problems.

 A simple tooth extraction is used when the tooth is fully visible above the gum line, but it needs to be removed because of an infection or extensive decay.
 It's important to remove the tooth (or teeth) before the decay and infection spread to other teeth.
 To maintain the health, function, and appearance of the mouth, the removed tooth may be replaced with a dental implant that is attached to a crown, bridge, or denture.
 If the extracted tooth is not filled with a dental restoration, the gum tissue and jawbone may begin to atrophy, which may require grafting and other oral surgeries to repair.

-Once the anesthesia is active, Dr. Reddy will begin the simple extraction.
-Using a tool called an elevator to loosen the tooth, Dr. Reddy will then be able to remove the tooth from the jawbone.
+Once the anesthesia is active, our surgeons will begin the simple extraction.
+Using a tool called an elevator to loosen the tooth, they will then be able to remove the tooth from the jawbone.
 Patients may feel some pressure or mild discomfort during the extraction, but with proper anesthesia, patients should not feel any pinching or pain.
-Once the tooth is extracted, Dr. Reddy will clean the area and may use stitches to close the gums.
+Once the tooth is extracted, Dr. Reddy or Dr. Phillips will clean the area and may use stitches to close the gums.

 Plan Your Procedure